|

 Demana-Waits Fund, will help Baum continue her undergraduate

 studies in mathematics.
 Baum is from Cumming, Georgia.
+The scholarship provides funding for tuition, books,

 and other academic expenses to full-time university students who are